 Romaine is the most commonly used leaf lettuce, and it is a bit harder than mixed baby greens and other varieties.
 It is normally more expensive than iceberg and is therefore not used as widely, although more and more restaurants are adding it to their salad menus.

 And fiber is what acts as an internal cleanser, safely ushering out waste while absorbing toxins.
 According to the American Dietetic Association increased fiber in the diet benefits health maintenance and disease prevention, and is a strong player in colon health.
 The ADA also points out that a good-sized salad can provide as much as 2-3 servings of vegetables!

-What are you having in your salads?
+What leafy green are you having in your salads?

 Related: My favourite green smoothie recipe that helped me lose a ton of weight!